 Sometimes using what you have on hand forces you to be creative and great things happen as a result.
-I had four chicken breasts to cook for dinner and little in terms of other ingredients.
-I felt like trying something new and immediately though of stuffing chicken breasts with something delicious and something I had never tried before.
-I looked in the fridge and saw a bag of mushrooms.
+With four chicken breasts to cook for dinner and little in terms of other ingredients inspires you to be creative.
+A bag of mushrooms in the fridge can pair really well with chicken.
 The idea came to me immediately – use sauteed mushrooms as a stuffing.
-Better yet, stuff the chicken with duxelles.
-Duxelles is a fancy French name for finely chopped mixture of mushrooms and shallots, sauteed on a pan with butter and seasoned with salt and black pepper.
-Herbs, such as thyme or parsley, are commonly added as well.

-To add some brightness and zest to the chicken stuffing I added a bit of crumbled Feta cheese and chopped cilantro.
-I did not mix the duxelles and Feta to keep the flavors clean and distinct.
-I simply spooned the mushrooms under the skin, then the Feta mixed with chopped cilantro.
+To add some brightness and zest to the chicken stuffing I added a bit of crumbled feta cheese and chopped cilantro.
+I did not mix the sauteed mushroom and feta to keep the flavors clean and distinct.
+Rather, I simply spooned the mushrooms under the skin, then the feta mixed with chopped cilantro.
 That worked very well.

 Baking stuffed chicken breast

 Boneless and skin-on chicken breasts work the best with this recipe.
 I baked them at 375F, a little higher than I prefer, but this sure helped with getting a crispier skin.
 Adding a 1/4 cup chicken broth to the baking dish helped keep the chicken meat moist and tender.
 To get a better color, I finished baking with a broiler set to low, for about 5 minutes.
 The skin came out thin, almost translucent, crispy and golden brown.

 Looking for more great stuffed chicken breast recipes?
 Check it out: